-Founded in 2007, Franklin Square Capital Partners manage a variety of BDCs including non-traded, as well as a publicly traded BDCs on the NYSE.
+Founded in 2007, FS Investments (formerly Franklin Square) manage a variety of BDCs including non-traded, as well as a publicly traded BDCs on the NYSE.
 Besides managing BDCs, Franklin Square manages a global credit opportunities fund.

 A Business Development Company (“BDC”) is a type of investment company that invests in small and mid-sized businesses.
 Investors can buy shares in a BDC, and the money from their investments are used to fund the businesses.
 In turn, investors can profit from dividends paid on their investments, or, in some cases, the sale of their shares.
 For an in depth look at BDCs, go here.

-Franklin Square has various BDCs, both traded and non-traded.
+FS Investments has various BDCs, both traded and non-traded.
 The first one, FS Investment Corporation, is publicly traded and focuses on providing customized credit solutions to middle market companies.
 This BDC seeks to invest in the senior secured debt, as well as the subordinated debt of private middle market US companies.
 FSIC launched this publicly traded BDC in 2009 and has 23% of investments in capital goods, while 11% is invested in consumer services.
-More information can be found here.

 According to BDC Reporter, one of FSIC’s investments, Caesars Entertainment Operating Company (CEOC) a hotel and casino chain, has had their reorganization challenged by the U.S. Trustee.

 At the end of the IQ 2016, FSIC had written down CEOC’s debt by 10-14%.